code-atlantic/content-control/readme.txt

 If you are logged out or aren't logged in as a subscriber or editor, you'll see the "You don’t have access to this." denial message.

-All parameters are optional:
+All parameters are **optional**.
+If you add a parameter, make sure it's followed by an equals (=) sign and the values of your parameters are inside double quotes ("").

+**List of parameters**:

+- **roles** - By default, all roles will have access to restricted content.
+If you want to give access only to specific roles, add this parameter with a comma-separated list of valid WordPress user roles wrapped by double quotes ("").
+See the example above.
-- **roles** - A comma-separated list of user roles that can see this content.
-If you leave this out, all roles can see the content.
+- **logged_out="1"** - Only logged out visitors can see this content.
+If you want the opposite (only logged-in people can see the content), leave this parameter out.
+I.e., By default, Content Control restricts content so only logged-in visitors can view it.
-- **logged_out="1"** Restricts content to logged out visitors.
-Leave this out if you restrict content to logged in visitors.
-- **class** - A custom CSS class to add to the controlled content for additional styling.
+- **class** - Add the name of your custom CSS class if you want to add custom styles to your restricted content.
 - **message** - Your custom denial message if you want to override the default message from the plugin settings.

 = Created by Code Atlantic =